 6. Use a cone shaped nozzle for pump-up sprayers

 If applying your sealer with a pump-up garden type sprayer, be sure to use a cone shaped nozzle and not a fan shaped nozzle.
 The cone shape will create the most even distribution of the sealer and helps to avoid heavy overlap marks and dark stripes in the concrete.

-Tip: Apply in a circle pattern and not side to side for even distribution and keep a constant air pressure to the spray nozzle in order to provide a consistent spray pattern.
+Tip: Apply in a circular pattern and not side to side in order to apply in an even distribution.
+Keep a constant air pressure to the spray nozzle in order to provide a consistent spray pattern.

 7. Do not let sealers puddle on the concrete

-When applying a densifying sealer and penetrating sealer to a concrete garage floor, do not let the sealer puddle.
+When applying densifiers and penetrating sealers to your garage floor, do not let the sealer puddle.
 The general rule is that if it has not been absorbed into the concrete after 8-10 minutes, back roll the excess sealer to remove it.